Iqbal0306/SimpelJavaFx/README.md

-Basic JavaFxApp that i made for my assigment the app is simple you can log in as admin when you have the right username and password if you want to log in add "admin" to username and "123" for the password when you log in you can :
+Basic JavaFxApp that i made for my assigment the app is simple you can log in as admin when you have the right username and password. if you want to log in add "admin" to username and "123" for the password when you log in you can :
 - add the data